gohugoio/hugo/content/en/templates/shortcode-templates.md

 ### Nested shortcode: image gallery

-Hugo's [`.Parent` shortcode variable][parent] provides access to the parent shortcode context when the shortcode in question is called within the context of a *parent* shortcode.
+Hugo's [`.Parent`] shortcode method provides access to the parent shortcode context when the shortcode in question is called within the context of a *parent* shortcode.
 This provides an inheritance model for common shortcode parameters.

 The following example is contrived but demonstrates the concept.
 Assume you have a `gallery` shortcode that expects one named `class` parameter: